joustava/CarND-Traffic-Sign-Classifier-Project/README.md

 ##### Priority road (label 12)

-The last also is a false prediction.
+The last is a false prediction.
 In the top five again the correct sign is listed.
-In this case the model is not sure but again the two most probable are triangular signs.
+In this case **model 4** is not very sure about its prediction.
+Again the two most probable are triangular signs.

 | Probability | Prediction| Label |
 |:-----------:|:---------:|:------|